Citation Management Tools

 Research Management and Citation Tools at Harvard includes a list of classes.

-Need help?
+Need help with Zotero or other citation tools?
 Email Emily Bell: firstname.lastname@example.org

 Citation Style Manuals and Guides